IAEA-NDS/endf-parserpy/docs/source/guide/python_and_cpp_parser.rst

 as the Python parser.
 Also, when you serialize a Python dictionary to the ENDF format, the output of both parsers is exactly the same, character by character.

-Therefore, it is recommended to use the C++ parser and only fall back to the Python parser if the C++ parser is not available or the user requires specific behavior that is only supported by the Python parser.
+Therefore, it is recommended to use the C++ parser and only fall back on the Python parser if the C++ parser is not available or some very specific behavior has been requested that is only supported by the Python parser.
-To help the user with the selection of the appropriate parser, the :class:`~endf_parserpy.EndfParserFactory` class can automatically select the right parser according to the user-supplied initialization arguments.
+To help with the selection of the appropriate parser, the :class:`~endf_parserpy.EndfParserFactory` class can automatically select the right parser according to the user-supplied initialization arguments.
 A parser object can be obtained by